ibm-messaging/mq-gitops-samples/queue-manager-basic-deployment/README.md

 __Dependencies__

+Ensure you have setup the following resources on your OpenShift cluster:

-A default storage class that provides block storage.
+- A default storage class that provides block storage.
-The IBM MQ Operator.
-Certificate Manager with a Cluster Issuer, self-signed is fine for test/demonstration purposes.
+- Certificate Manager with a Cluster Issuer, self-signed is fine for test/demonstration purposes.
+- The IBM MQ Operator.

 Example self-signed ClusterIssuer: